 In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance to develop a single, comprehensive revenue recognition model for all contracts with customers.
 This guidance requires an entity to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled for those goods and services.
 This guidance supersedes nearly all existing revenue recognition guidance under GAAP.
 Seaboard will adopt this guidance on January 1, 2018, for all consolidated subsidiaries using the cumulative effect transition method, where any cumulative effect of initially adopting the guidance is recognized at the date of adoption.
-Based on management's current assessment, Seaboard believes the adoption of this guidance will not have a material impact on its financial position or net earnings.
+Based on management's current assessment, the majority of Seaboard's revenue arrangements generally consist of a single performance obligation to transfer promised goods or services.
+Seaboard believes the adoption of this guidance will not have a material impact on its financial position or net earnings, although it anticipates expansion of consolidated financial statement disclosures in order to comply with the guidance.